 Yes, bees are animals in that bees, like all invertebrates, are part of the Animal Kingdom.

-To explain further, all living things are classified into groups based on shared characteristics, which are then subdivided multiple times into even smaller groups based on even more features that they share in common.
+To explain further, all living things are classified into groups based on shared characteristics, which are then subdivided multiple times into even smaller groups based on specific types of features that they share in common.

-In this way, living organisms from bacteria and fungi to plants and trees, insects, fish, birds, large and small animals are put into yet smaller clusters with individual species that are increasingly similar in the physical features they share.
+In this way, living organisms from bacteria and fungi to plants and trees, insects, fish, birds, large and small animals, are each put into yet smaller clusters with individual species that are increasingly similar in the physical traits they share.

 bees have hairs on their bodies as mammals do, and are part of the animal kingdom, bees are

 Mammals are warm-blooded vertebrates with mammary glands for feeding milk to their young.

 Bees are cold-blooded invertebrates and provision their larvae with food - usually a combination of nectar and pollen.